Alcibiades-Capital/valorem-website/site/_docs/dev-guide-write-physically-settled.md

 ## Transferring a long position

-Now that we have written some options, we can transfer some or all of our long position to another address using the tried and true [`safeTransferFrom`](https://eips.ethereum.org/EIPS/eip-1155#specification) function, native to the IERC1155 interface.
+Now that we have written some options, we can transfer our long (or short!) position to another address using the tried and true [`safeTransferFrom`](https://eips.ethereum.org/EIPS/eip-1155#specification) function, native to the `IERC1155` interface.

 In this example, we transfer 4 options to Bob.
 So we retain 6 long Option tokens and our 1 short Claim NFT, which represents our redemption rights over the correct proportion of underlying and exercise asset remaining at expiry.